capythulhu/issue-mafia/README.md

 ### Setting up synchronization on repository

-To tell issue-mafia that a specific repository need to have its hooks synchronized with a remote repository, use the following command:
+To tell issue-mafia that a specific repository needs to have its hooks synchronized with a remote repository, use the following command:

 ```
 issue-mafia init
 ```

-After completing the configuration file creation wizard and providing a valid issue-mafia configuration repository (explained in the previous step), an `.issue-mafia` file is going to be generated, and this repository is ready to have it's hooks matched with your remote origin.
+After completing the configuration file creation wizard and providing a valid issue-mafia configuration repository (explained in the previous step), an `.issue-mafia` file is going to be generated, and this repository is ready to have its hooks fetched from the specified remote origin.

 ### Synchronizing hooks